-Annually, EAI produces an in-depth impact report highlighting the life-changing and innovative work carried out by EAI’s global field staff.
+Annually, EAI produces an impact report highlighting the life-changing and innovative work carried out by EAI’s global staff.
 The reports chronicle EAI’s journey of expansion and adaptation for and with communities.

 In 2017, EAI continued to invest in women and girls in ground-breaking projects ranging from fighting against intimate-partner violence to carving pathways to joining the government and leading against violent extremism.